-On the bottom bar, you can choose “Locations” to give you various server options based on either a specific country, a specific city, or however you decide to search.
+By clicking the globe on the upper right, you can choose from different server location options based on either a specific country, a specific city, or however you decide to search.

 If you navigate to the mobile settings, you’ll find that the iOS version of the PureVPN app has significantly fewer settings options than the desktop app.

 Other than choosing the protocol you want to use, the app language and the On-Demand VPN setting…